ADFM Bylaws

 (a) To promote the philosophy and interests of Family Medicine in medical schools in the United States, Canada, and elsewhere;

-(b) To further the efficient and effective administration and operation of academic departments, divisions, and sections of Family Medicine for the benefit of society, faculty, students and institutions;
+(b) To further the efficient and effective operation of academic family medicine entities, including departments, divisions, and sections of Family Medicine, for the benefit of faculty, trainees, administrators, staff, patients and communities;

 (c) To support research and scholarship within and among our members.